 The alumni organization officially formed in 1979, and in 1981, AWA incorporated.
 The Board of Directors acts as the corporation's governing body.

 Fundraising has always been an integral part of AWA.
 Since 1983, one of our biggest sources of fundraising income has been football parking.
-Over the years, other fundaisers have included the sale of Tupperware, Pampered Chef, kringles, note cards, calendars, etc.
+Over the years, other fundaisers have included members doing projects at the request of alumni and friends, assisting employers at the Career Fair, paint nights, Culvers Scoopie Nights, the sale of Tupperware, Pampered Chef, kringles, note cards, calendars, and others.

 |1973||Ag Women's Co-op founded|